bergercookie/asm-lsp/readme.rst

 - An XSD file that describes the structure of the XML file
 - A Python module that reads the XML file and represents it as a set of Python objects

-This project is a spin-off from `Peach-Py <https://bitbucket.org/MDukhan/peachpy>`_ assembler.
+This project is a spin-off from `PeachPy <https://github.com/Maratyszcza/PeachPy>`_ assembler.

 Current status
 --------------